 Previously, you’d only get data on the last touch point the customer had made before making a purchase on your website.
 That is, if someone bought one of your products after clicking on a paid ad, the only data you’d get is that your paid ads convert, and you should invest more into them.

 However, that data doesn’t account for the entire journey the buyer might have gone on before clicking on that ad.
-Perhaps they read an article of yours, or found your Facebook page before clicking on the add.
+Perhaps they read an article of yours or found your Facebook page before clicking on the ad.
 Perhaps by the time they clicked on your paid ad, they were already ready to buy.

 And that changes the picture a bit, doesn’t it?
-Now, Google Attribution’s task is to account for the entire customer’s journey, and to provide you data accordingly.
+Now, Google Attribution’s task is to account for the entire customer’s journey and to provide you with data accordingly.